Reconnection-Driven Turbulent Fluctuations in the Magnetically Dominated Collisionless Regime: Results

 \subsubsection{Inflow ($y$) direction}

 Fig.~\ref{fig:sf_dx} presents the square root of the second-order structure function computed for separations along the inflow ($y$) direction at each $(x, z)$ location and subsequently averaged over all $x$ and $z$.
 For the velocity fluctuations, in the absence of a guide field, $\sqrt{\langle{\rm SF}_v(\Delta y)\rangle_{x,z}}$ generally exhibits a power-law scaling over $\sim4 - 20d_e$, though it appears mildly curved, likely due to some memory of the net inflow motion.
 The power-law scaling is clearer in the presence of a guide field and extends to $\sim 40d_e$.
-The mean slopes are approximately 0.32 without a guide field, and 0.34 and 0.32 for $B_g = 0.3B_0$ and $B_g =B_0$, respectively, all consistent with the expected $\sim1/3$ scaling from Kolmogorov-type fluctuations.
+The mean slopes are approximately 0.32 without a guide field, and 0.34 and 0.32 for $B_g = 0.3B_0$ and $B_g =B_0$, respectively.

 For the magnetic fluctuations, $\sqrt{\langle{\rm SF}_B(\Delta y)\rangle_{x,z}}$ displays mean slopes of $\sim0.69$ in both the $B_g = 0$ and $0.3B_0$ cases, comparable to those along the outflow ($x$) and out-of-plane ($z$) directions.
 The slope increases to 0.77 when $B_g = B_0$.
 The presence of a strong guide field also enhances the spread of both velocity and magnetic structure-function slopes, broadening their distributions.